computer-lab/computerlab.io/source/_posts/how-911-inspired-google-news-map-reduce.md

 links to relevant news articles.
 This didn't work: the large amounts of traffic directed to these articles caused the news network's servers to crash almost instantly.
-A month later, [an academic noted](http://bit.ly/2eOZa7d) that the internet in 2001 was still "a narrowcast medium", unsuited for massively relevant, breaking events.
+A month later, [an academic noted](http://bit.ly/2eOZa7d) that the internet in 2001 was still "a narrowcast medium,", unsuited for massively relevant, breaking events.

 <center>